How to Choose a Health Insurance: A Step-by-Step Guide

 If You're Healthy and Rarely Visit Doctors

-Healthy families with minimal doctor visits can choose high-deductible Bronze-tier or Catastrophic plans and save on monthly premiums.
-All Bronze-tier and Catastrophic plans now work with Health Savings Accounts in 2026, letting you set aside pre-tax money for medical expenses.
-These high-deductible plans protect you from major costs if something serious happens.
-Monthly bills stay low.
+Healthy families with minimal doctor visits can save on monthly premiums with high-deductible Bronze-tier or Catastrophic plans.
+All Bronze-tier and Catastrophic plans work with Health Savings Accounts in 2026, so you can set aside pre-tax money for medical expenses.
+These plans keep monthly costs low and protect against major expenses if something serious happens.

 Step 2: Check Options From Where You Can Buy Health Insurance